Christian Historical Party: Name

-The term "Christian Historical" was used before 1897 to denote supporters of the main Protestant party, the Anti Revolutionary Party, emphasizing the Protestant nature of the history of the Netherlands.
+The term "Christian Historical" was used before 1897 to denote supporters of the main Protestant party, the Anti-Revolutionary Party, emphasizing the Protestant nature of the history of the Netherlands.

 Ideology & Issues

 The CHP was a conservative Protestant party.
-It saw government as a god-given institution, which should act according to biblical norms.
+It viewed government as a God-given institution, which should act according to biblical norms.
 Society should furthermore follow its historical course.
 Power should not be based on the opinion of the majority but on authority.

-The CHP was formed as a result of dissent within the main Protestant party the Anti Revolutionary Party, unlike that party the CHP did not recognize Catholicism as a legitimate religion.
+The CHP was formed as a result of dissent within the main Protestant party, the Anti-Revolutionary Party (ARP).
+Unlike that party the CHP did not recognize Catholicism as a legitimate religion.
 The party was strong anti-papist.
 According to the CHP, the Netherlands was a Protestant nation.
-As such it was hostile to the Catholic segment of society.
-It renounced the coalition between the Protestant Anti Revolutionary Party and the catholic General League and antithesis between religious and areligious parties.
+As such, it was hostile to the Catholic segment of society.
+It renounced the Coalition between the ARP and the Catholic General League and antithesis between religious and secular parties.
 Catholic influences within society should be limited.

 The CHP advocated limited government.
 It supported only limited government interference in the economy and instead advocated charity to help the poor.
-Furthermore, the party opposed general suffrage.
+Furthermore, the party opposed universal suffrage.

 Representation

-This table shows the CHP's results in elections to the House of Representatives and Senate, as well as the party's political leadership: the fractievoorzitter.
-It also possible that the party leader is a member of the cabinet; if D66 was part of the governing coalition, the "highest ranking" minister is listed.
+This table shows the CHP's results in elections to the House of Representatives and Senate, as well as the party's parliamentary leader.